 on the drug and the result of use.

-Candidiasis of the upper respiratory tract is initially manifested by an inflammatory process in the tonsils, enlarged lymph nodes in the neck or in the ear.
-In the future, there is severe pain with a sharp jump in temperature.
+Candidiasis of the upper respiratory tract initially manifests itself as an inflammatory process in the tonsils, enlarged lymph nodes in the neck or in the ear area.
+Subsequently, severe pain appears with a sharp rise in temperature.

-The defeat of the intestine by an infection is associated with a disruption of the woman's immune system against the background of gastrointestinal pathologies, and then it is generalized, that is, not one, but several organs are affected at the same time.
+Damage to the intestines by infection is associated with a disruption of the woman’s immune system against the background of gastrointestinal pathologies and then it is generalized, that is, not one, but several organs are affected simultaneously.

-It is accompanied by diarrhea, ulcerative colitis, fungal sepsis, excessive flatulence, nausea, vomiting, loose stools with bloody impurities.
-Development of the disease is caused by concomitant pathology in the body, and requires complex treatment.
+Accompanied by diarrhea, ulcerative colitis, fungal sepsis, excessive gas formation, nausea, vomiting, loose stools with bloody impurities.
+The development of the disease is due to concomitant pathology in the body, and requires complex treatment.

-In practice, a non-invasive form is more common, the development of which occurs against the background of dysbiosis or intestinal infection, while fungal spores begin to actively multiply in the rectum, without penetrating into the mucous membrane.
-As a result of their vital activity, toxins are formed, which is the reason why thrush occurs in women.
+In practice, the non-invasive form is more common, the development of which occurs against the background of dysbiosis or intestinal infection, while fungal spores begin to actively multiply in the rectum without penetrating into the mucous membrane.
+As a result of their vital activity, toxins are formed, which is the cause of thrush in women.

-The pathogenesis of the invasive form differs in that the fungal plaque affects the mucous membrane and eventually enters the bloodstream, as a result of which the infection affects the liver and pancreas.
-This can occur as a result of a lack of neutrophilic leukocytes or late stage AIDS.
+The pathogenesis of the invasive form is different in that the fungal plaque affects the mucous membrane and ultimately enters the bloodstream, resulting in the infection affecting the liver and pancreas.
+This may occur as a result of the absence of neutrophils or in the final stage of AIDS.

 Cutaneous candidiasis

-Regardless of age, the disease can affect the skin on the body or face, older people and children are more susceptible to it.
+Regardless of age, the disease can affect the skin of the body or face; older people and children are more susceptible to it.

-1. candidal bite (in the corners of the mouth);
+1. candidal infection (in the corners of the mouth);

 2. candidal cheilitis, when the area of the red border of the lips is affected;

-3. candidiasis of the skin folds: often appears in babies in the groin in the form of diaper rash and overweight people in the fat folds;
+3. candidiasis of skin folds: often appears in infants in the groin in the form of diaper rash and in overweight people in fat folds;

-4. interdigital erosion, may be associated with a consequence of the economic activity of a woman, when the fingers are often in a humid environment, also manifests itself in the armpits;
+4. interdigital erosion, may be associated with the consequences of a woman’s economic activity, when the fingers are often in a humid environment, also manifests itself in the armpits;

-5. shivering paronochia, the nail folds turn red, and when pressed on them, pus appears;
+5. yeast paronochia, the nail folds turn red, and when pressure is applied to them, pus appears;

-6. candidiasis of the palms, develops as a result of a neglected form of the interdigital variety;
+6. candidiasis of the palms, develops as a result of an advanced form of the interdigital variety;

-7. candidiasis of smooth skin, more often manifests itself in infants, when the disease spreads from the skin folds further to a smooth surface;
+7. candidiasis of smooth skin, most often manifests itself in infants, when the disease from skin folds spreads further to a smooth surface;

-8. candidiasis on the nipples, appears in nursing women if the rules of personal hygiene are not followed;
+8. candidiasis on the nipples, appears in nursing women if personal hygiene rules are not followed;

-10. spiky candidiasis, which is expressed in the formation of papillomas or warts on the genitals, in the absence of timely treatment, the likelihood of developing cervical cancer and deformity of the genitals is high.
+10. genital candidiasis, which is expressed in the formation of papillomas or condylomas on the genital organs; in the absence of timely treatment, there is a high probability of developing cervical cancer and deformation of the genital organs.

 Cervix with thrush